Positive microlocal holonomies are globally regular: Introduction

-{\bf Acknowledgements}: R.~Casals thanks the hospitality of the Institute of Advanced Study at Princeton, where a significant part of this article was written.
-R.~Casals is supported by the NSF CAREER DMS-1942363, a Sloan Research Fellowship of the { Alfred P. Sloan Foundation} and a UC Davis College of L\&S Dean's Fellowship.
-W.~Li is partially supported by the AMS-Simons Travel Grant.
-We thank M.~Christ, C.~Kuo and H.~Williams for helpful discussions on the $\HO$ map and higher category theory. $\Box$
+{\bf Acknowledgements}: We are grateful to the referee, whose edits and suggestions have improved the article.
+R.~Casals thanks the hospitality of the Institute of Advanced Study at Princeton, where a significant part of this article was written.
+R.~Casals is supported by the National Science Foundation under grants DMS-2505760 and DMS-1942363, a Sloan Research Fellowship of the { Alfred P. Sloan Foundation} and a UC Davis College of L\&S Dean's Fellowship.
+W.~Li is partially supported by the AMS-Simons Travel Grant. $\Box$

 {\bf Notation}: Given $n\in\N$, we denote $[1,n]:=\{1,\ldots,n\}$ and $k$ denotes a commutative unital ring.
 Throughout the article, categories will be dg-derived categories unless otherwise specified, i.e.~we work with categories enriched over chain complexes and localized at acyclic complexes.
 For instance, $\modk$ denotes the dg-derived category of chain complexes over $k$, and derived global sections and derived tensor product are still denoted by $\Gamma$ and $\otimes$.
 Similarly, $\Loc(\La)$ denotes the dg-derived category of local systems on $\La$, cf.~\cite[Appendix A]{CasalsLi} and references therein.
 We write $\mbox{dg-cat}_k$ for the $\infty$-category of small dg-categories over $k$, and $\mbox{dg-Cat}_k$ for the $\infty$-category of well-generated dg-categories over $k$, obtained from the corresponding model categories \cite{Tabuada05_ModelStructure,Tabuada_Wellgenerated}.
 In terms of derived algebraic geometry, we work within the framework of $D^-$-stacks, cf.~ \cite{HAGI,HAGII}, and specifically \cite{ToenVaquie07} for the derived moduli stack of pseudo-perfect objects. $\Box$